windhamdavid/til/notes/tennis.md

 8. 2016 Olympics Women’s Doubles Final - https://www.youtube.com/watch?v=0YnHY_OQRDU
 9. 2020 US Open Women’s Double Final - https://www.youtube.com/watch?v=Ax-5eRisYzA
 10. 2020 Hopman Cup - Mixed Doubles Final - https://www.youtube.com/watch?v=JlrzSvCsIjE

+## Coach Bio

+1. Did you play Tennis when you were younger?

+I started playing tennis in third or fourth grade and was introduced to junior league tennis by my friend's parents.
+I began taking it more seriously after I started winning tournaments and made the high school team while still in middle school.
+One of the best things about tennis is that it can be played at any age.

+2. Why did you decide to teach girls tennis?

+I wanted to give back to my community and I have a deep respect for the game of tennis.
+I value watching new players learn the challenges and rewards of playing.
+I enjoyed being the assistant coach before I was asked to be the head coach.

+3. What is your favorite thing about coming to Emerald?

+It reminds me of being in school and the many years bringing my wife lunch, who had an office at Emerald High school while serving as the school psychologist.
+I hope one day that we will have our own tennis courts at Emerald so that we might introduce the game to other students in physical education classes.

+4. What is your favorite quote?

+"A master in the art of living draws no sharp distinction between his work and his play; his labor and his leisure; his mind and his body; his education and his recreation.
+He hardly knows which is which.
+He simply pursues his vision of excellence through whatever he is doing, and leaves others to determine whether he is working or playing.
+To himself, he always appears to be doing both.” ~ Lawrence Pearsall Jacks ( Education through Recreation, 1932 )

+And if you are able could you send me a picture of you from your shoulders and up?

+I do not have a headshot, but here’s a photo of me playing tennis. - https://davidawindham.com/collaboration-vs-competition/

+I’m happy to be coaching the Emerald High School Tennis teams.
+Even though I have a lot of tennis experience, I am relatively new to coaching.
+In 2022, I was asked to be assistant coach by the previous coach and the athletic director at Emerald asked me if I’d be interested in becoming head coach in 2022.
+I work as an independent software and web developer so my schedule is gracious enough to allow me to coach and play tennis.
+I’ve found great rewards from watching the kids learn and grow.
+I grew up in Columbia and played a lot of tennis as a junior becoming all-region in high school and state-ranked.
+I had some really good coaches as a junior and a scholarship to play tennis at Lander.
+At the time, I told my parents that ‘I didn’t want to live in Greenwood’, so it’s funny how things work out.
+I started back playing tennis about six years ago for the health benefits.
+Tennis is a very rewarding and demanding sport both physically and mentally.
+My approach is that I want them to grow as players who are able to have fun in the process.
+Ginny, my wife, also plays tennis and will be my assistant coach.
+She is the director of Special Education for Greenwood District 50.
+Ginny previously worked as the lead psychologist for the district and had an office at Emerald for many years.